vindie13/dcppc-workshops/resources.md

 before the event in order to ensure the safety of their participants, and ensure that participants feel comfortable reporting any Code of Conduct incidents.
-In the event of a violation of the code of conduct, [this template][template] is a useful resource for documenting the incident and incident response.
+In the event of a violation of the code of conduct, [this is a template][template] is a useful (but optional) resource for documenting the incident and incident response, but any type of incident report is welcome.

+Maybe add a statement saying that while it's useful, any type of report is A-OK?
+We don't want people to avoid reporting because they think there's some procedural hurdle.

 [CoC]: https://github.com/dcppc/dcppc-workshops/blob/master/CODE_OF_CONDUCT.md
 [safer]: https://gitlab.com/otter-tech/coc-incident-response-workshop/blob/master/safer-events-pre-work.pdf